parkdna/react-native-openalpr/README.md

 > [!WARNING]
 > This fork is only compatible with IOS.
-Compatibility with Android devices is not guranteed
+Compatibility with Android devices is not guranteed.
 > Tested on react-native 0.72.12

 [![Build Status](https://travis-ci.com/RobertSasak/react-native-openalpr.svg?branch=master)](https://travis-ci.com/RobertSasak/react-native-openalpr)